Am I being gaslighted? 8 Ways to Respond

 Reconnect with your values and interests

-Identify your core values; what truly matters to you?
-Please write down your beliefs and strive to make decisions that align with them.
+Determine your basic beliefs and what is important to you.
+Please write down your values and make an effort to make choices that reflect them.

 Seek support and strengthen your network.